gilbh/PyHiddenGUI/README.md

 ## To Do
 Right now the constants used in Tkinter and PySimpleGUI are statically defined.
 In order to keep up with future changes, it is desirable to add a dynamic import of these definitions: on first run, these will be downloaded from GitHub and written locally.

+Another improvement would be to furst use a parser and tokenize the code in order to locate all the uses of `sg` in the text in order to extract the specific calls to **PySimpleGUI**.
+This would be the most effiecient way for handling **all calls** to **PySimpleGUI**.
+I did not look into parsing the text, but might do this in the future.

-## Bugs and Features
+## Issues and Features
 The most common issue that might come up when running **PySimpleNoGUI** for the first time is having the code break because of unknown function calls and elements.
-The reason for this is that **PySimpleGUI** uses multiple names for common functions and elements, and I still did not include all of these into **PySimpleNoGUI**.
-Adding a function/element/constant, however, is easy: just add the missing item to the respective tuples: either `empty_func_list`, `empty_consts_list `, or `elements_list`.
+The reason for this is that **PySimpleGUI** uses multiple names for common functions and elements, some of which are not yet included in **PySimpleNoGUI**.

+It is very easy to fix such breaks because adding a function/element/constant is easy: just add the missing item to the respective tuples: either `empty_func_list`, `empty_consts_list `, or `elements_list`.
 Note that because different elements have specific behaviors, I creates `elements_aliases`, which is a dictionary that matches additional names to already existing elements (e.g., `Input` is just another alias for `InputText`).

-Or you can write me to add/fix something.
+Or you can write me about adding/fixing something.

 That's it!